folknor/factorio-shuttle/README.md

 ## Item requirements/"balancing"

-The shuttle train and tech might be a bit cheap as it is now.
+The shuttle locomotive and tech might be a bit cheap as it is now.
 I welcome feedback on that or anything else about the mod.
 If anyone has thoughts on adding a version of the recipes for the "expensive" game mode, please comment.

+## Contribute

+I welcome contributions.
+Anyone who knows even slightly how to code, make graphics, or whatever, is welcome to get write access to the source code repository.

 ## Changelog